The 12 Best Knowledge Base Software Platforms for 2022

 Product Screenshot: Guru

 Guru is an internal wiki and knowledge management solution that allows you to store all of your company information in one place.
-Whether it’s battle cards for your sales team or product roadmaps for engineering, you can store it all in Guru.
+Whether it’s battle cards for your sales team, brand guidelines for your marketing department, product roadmaps for engineering, or the company’s employee handbook, you can store it all in Guru.

-Price: Free trial and plan available.
-Paid plans start at $10/user per month.
+Price: Free trial available.
+Paid plans start at $15/user per month.

 If you’re looking for stand-alone knowledge base software, Document360 could be a good option.
-It has a user-friendly interface, the ability to compose using a markdown or WYSIWYG editor, search capabilities, and the ability to create both internal and external knowledge bases using the tool.
+It has a user-friendly interface, the ability to compose using a markdown or WYSIWYG editor, search capabilities, and the ability to create both internal and external knowledge bases.

 Price: Free trial and plan available.
 Paid plans start at $149/project per month (includes three users).